-Her main research interests are revenue management, dynamic pricing, healthcare services, inventory theory, and production scheduling.
-In her dissertation, she analyzed the impact of an airline’s risk-attitude on the availability of low-cost tickets.
-The thesis was published in the Springer Lecture Notes in Economics and Mathematical Systems and won several prizes including the dissertation prize of the German Operations Research Society 2007.
-Recent projects focus on the solution of large-scale dynamic optimization problems using approximate dynamic programming techniques.
-She applies these methods in production scheduling and healthcare applications.
+Barz’s main research interests are revenue management, dynamic pricing, health care services, inventory theory and production scheduling.
+In her dissertation, Barz analyzed the impact of an airline’s risk attitude on the availability of low-cost tickets.
+Published in the Springer Lecture Notes in Economics and Mathematical Systems, the thesis won several prizes, including the dissertation prize of the German Operations Research Society in 2007.
+Her numerous publications include foundational research on risk-sensitive capacity control in revenue management and new work addressing how patients should be admitted and scheduled when hospitals have multiple resource constraints.
+The common thread in her projects is solutions to large-scale dynamic optimization problems using approximate dynamic programming techniques.

 Prior to joining UCLA Anderson’s faculty, she spent two years as a postdoctoral researcher with the operations management group at the Chicago Booth School of Business.
 As a child in her native Germany, though, it was Los Angeles she imagined when she thought of the United States.
 “My grandma told me about L.A. when I was still in kindergarten,” she says, and later found maps indicating her grandmother had visited many spots in Westwood.

 Doctorate Degree (Dr. rer. pol., with honors), 2006, Graduate School of Information Management and Market Engineering, Karlsruhe Institute of Technology, Germany